Part9: Egyptian cosmogonic materials (gilgy07.html)

 "While these technical matters remain topics of debate among Egyptologists, developments in other disciplines permit a better understanding of the salient feature of this text, creation through thought and word.
 This method was considered to be a highly sophisticated, almost metaphysical, description of creation which held a preeminent place within Western religious tradition because of its biblical roots...
 Phenomenologists of religion have come to understand, however, that the actions of a creator god who uses thought and word are directly related to the incantations of a magician or the promulgations of a king.
 Indeed, specialists in comparative religion have found this type of creation story among many groups with strong magical or shamanistic traditions (Bergounioux and Goetz 1965: 69)."
-[ABD, s.v.
+[REF:ABD, s.v.
 "Memphite Theology"]

 Indeed, this creation-by-word motif can be found in Mayan and Navajo cosmogonies, and Mesopotamia and Canaanite literature as well.
 [WR:DCM , 59]